Artesian Resources Co. (NASDAQ:ARTNA) Shares Purchased by Jacobi Capital Management LLC

 Jacobi Capital Management LLC boosted its position in Artesian Resources Co.
 (NASDAQ:ARTNA – Get Rating) by 34.7% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 8,207 shares of the utilities provider’s stock after purchasing an additional 2,112 shares during the period.
 Jacobi Capital Management LLC’s holdings in Artesian Resources were worth $398,000 as of its most recent filing with the Securities & Exchange Commission.

 Other hedge funds have also recently added to or reduced their stakes in the company.
-Hazlett Burt & Watson Inc. acquired a new stake in shares of Artesian Resources during the 1st quarter valued at approximately $49,000.
-Nisa Investment Advisors LLC acquired a new stake in shares of Artesian Resources during the 1st quarter valued at approximately $183,000.
+Hazlett Burt & Watson Inc. acquired a new stake in Artesian Resources in the first quarter valued at about $49,000.
+Nisa Investment Advisors LLC acquired a new stake in Artesian Resources in the first quarter valued at about $183,000.
 State Board of Administration of Florida Retirement System acquired a new stake in shares of Artesian Resources during the 4th quarter valued at approximately $204,000.
 BNP Paribas Arbitrage SA lifted its position in shares of Artesian Resources by 59.9% during the 4th quarter.
 BNP Paribas Arbitrage SA now owns 4,566 shares of the utilities provider’s stock valued at $212,000 after acquiring an additional 1,711 shares during the period.
 Finally, Summit Global Investments acquired a new stake in shares of Artesian Resources during the 4th quarter valued at approximately $213,000.
 Institutional investors and hedge funds own 45.75% of the company’s stock.

 Wall Street Analyst Weigh In